-Marshall Edwards' common stock is listed on the Nasdaq Global Market under the trading symbol "MSHL".
+Marshall Edwards' common stock is listed on the Nasdaq Capital Market under the trading symbol "MSHL".
 On December 21, 2010, the last full trading day prior to the public announcement of the proposed Isoflavone Transaction, Marshall Edwards common stock closed at \$0.77 per share.
-On January 31, 2011, the last trading day prior to the date of this document, Marshall Edwards common stock closed at \$2.96 per share.
+On March 16, 2011, Marshall Edwards common stock closed at \$1.62 per share.
 The Marshall Edwards Series A Convertible Preferred Stock is a new issue of securities, which is not listed on any securities exchange and Marshall Edwards has no obligation or intent to do so.

 Novogen's ordinary shares are listed on the Australian Stock Exchange under the trading symbol "NRT" and Novogen's ADRs are listed on the Nasdaq Capital Market under the trading symbol "NVGN".
 On December 21, 2010, the last full trading day prior to the public announcement of the proposed Isoflavone Transaction, Novogen's ordinary shares closed at AUD 0.12 per share and its ADRs, each of which represents five ordinary shares, closed at \$0.48 per share.
-On January 31, 2011, the last trading day prior to the date of this document, Novogen's ordinary shares closed at AUD 0.26 per share and its ADRs closed at \$1.09 per share.
+On March 16, 2011, Novogen's ordinary shares closed at AUD 0.13 per share and its ADRs closed at \$0.75 per share.